anton-107/learn-aws-vpc/README.md

 5. 1 EC2 instance in an isolated subnet
 6. 1 EC2 instance in an private subnet with egress
 7. 1 EC2 Instance Connect endpoint
+8. 1 RDS instance with Postgres database in an isolated subnet